juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 But on the other hand, this also means **upgrading CSI Driver will not automatically apply update to JuiceFS Client for application Pods**.
 You'll have to re-create application Pods, so that CSI Node makes Mount Pods using the newer version of Mount Pod image.

-Another thing to keep in mind, if you have [overwritten Mount Pod image](../guide/custom-image.md#overwrite-mount-pod-image), then upgrading CSI Driver will not affect JuiceFS Client version at all, you should just continue manage Mount Pod image according to the [docs](../guide/custom-image.md#overwrite-mount-pod-image).
+Another thing to keep in mind, if you have [overwritten Mount Pod image](./upgrade-juicefs-client.md#update-mount-image-csi-env) in Helm values, then upgrading CSI Driver will not affect JuiceFS Client version at all.

 ### Upgrade via Helm {#helm-upgrade}